Key Debates about Street Vending

 Individual & Collective Rights

-Street vending also generates debates over the tension between the individual right to work and the collective right to public space.
-In most countries, public space is understood as a collective good that all people have a right to enjoy, and it is the responsibility of local government to regulate the use of public space so that those collective rights may be enjoyed.
+street vendor Street vending raises the tension between the individual right to work and the collective right to public space.
+In most countries, public space is understood as a collective good that all people have a right to enjoy, and it is the responsibility of local government to regulate its use so that those collective rights may be enjoyed.
 Opponents of street vendors argue that those collective rights are violated when street vendors appropriate public space for their own use.
-In this view, governments must defend public space from such encroachments by strictly regulating its use and, in some cases, outlawing street vending altogether.
+In this view, governments must defend public space from such encroachments by strictly regulating or even outlawing street vending.

 Urban Governance & Contributions of Street Vendors

-Street trade also generates controversy in the context of urban planning debates.
-Many cities have experienced cycles in which local authorities tolerate, then regulate, and then evict street vendors in accordance with economic trends, election cycles and other urban management pressures.
-In Latin America, strategies of entrepreneurial urban governance, guided by market-oriented principles that view cities as competitors for foreign investment and “world class city” status, have led to the eviction of street vendors from downtown Historic Centres.1 In cities across Africa, street traders are subject to ongoing “low-level harassment” informed by colonial approaches to urban governance (Skinner 2008).
-In all regions, street traders have been evicted en masse in the context of mega events.
+Street trade generates controversy in urban planning debates.
+Many cities experience cycles in which local authorities tolerate, then regulate, and then evict street vendors in accordance with economic trends, election cycles and other urban management pressures.
+In Latin America, strategies of entrepreneurial urban governance, guided by market-oriented principles that view cities as competitors for foreign investment and “world class city” status, have led to the eviction of street vendors from downtown historic centres (Middleton 2003).
+In cities across Africa, street traders are subject to ongoing “low-level harassment” informed by colonial approaches to urban governance (Skinner 2008).
+In all regions, street traders have been evicted en masse to make way for mega events.

-Implicit in all of these approaches is an assumption that street vendors, on balance, are a negative force in cities.
-Some argue that tolerating street vendors is costly to cities, because city governments fail to collect enough revenue from vendors to cover the cost of enforcing vending regulations.
+These approaches assume that street vendors are a negative force in cities.
+Some argue that tolerating street vendors is costly because city governments fail to collect enough revenue from vendors to cover the cost of enforcing vending regulations.
 Others contend that street vendors contribute to vehicular congestion and pollution by crowding busy thoroughfares and slowing traffic.
 Some street markets are known for criminal activity, from theft and other forms of petty crime to the sale of illegal goods and services.
 Finally, city officials and residents complain of uncollected trash and untreated wastewater in areas where street vending is concentrated.

-Street vendors not only contribute an essential service to the poor; they also represent a major attraction for foreign tourists looking for an authentic experience.
-Street food, in particular, has generated a substantial following among Western tourists.2 Buying street food or locally made handicrafts in a bustling open-air market allows tourists and residents to experience the vitality of public life in global cities.
-Outside of big cities, street vendors represent a vital part of a country’s retail distribution network, particularly in the more isolated areas, and can contribute to macroeconomic goals of market competition and control of inflation.3
+They also represent a major attraction for foreign tourists looking for an authentic experience.
+Street food, in particular, has generated a substantial following among Western tourists.1 Buying street food or locally made handicrafts in a bustling open-air market allows tourists and residents to experience the vitality of public life in global cities.
+Outside of big cities, street vendors represent a vital part of a country’s retail distribution network, particularly in the more isolated areas, and can contribute to macroeconomic goals of market competition and control of inflation.2

 In addition, some argue that street vending actually saves cities money by enabling the working poor to generate jobs for themselves, whereas without this opportunity they may become further dependent on city services or turn to criminal activities in order to survive.
 Street vendors generate jobs not only for themselves, but also for others.
 In busy street markets, porters or trolley operators are needed to transport merchandise to and from street stalls, for example.
 Night watchmen are sometimes hired to protect vendors’ merchandise overnight.
 Some street vending associations may pay security guards or sanitation workers to help keep their markets safe and clean for customers.